readyapi/sqldev/docs/tutorial/readyapi/read-one.md

-# Read One Model with RaedyAPI
+# Read One Model with ReadyAPI

-Let's now add a *path operation* to read a single model to our **RaedyAPI** application.
+Let's now add a *path operation* to read a single model to our **ReadyAPI** application.

 ## Path Operation for One Hero